-The Burnham Plan was a frequent topic.
+I often took up the Burnham Plan as a topic.
 My definitive statement on it is here.

 The Plan of Chicago from 1909, the “Burnham Plan,” was a product one way or another of the hands of many of the same men who created that temporary utopia by the lake in 1894.
-The principal author was, of course, Daniel H. Burnham, who thus attempted to apply the lessons he learned as chief organizer of the 1893 World's Columbian exposition to the very real city of Chicago.
-Indeed, the plan was a bold attempt to realize in an actual city the ideals of civic order, efficiency, and beauty expressed by the fairgrounds.
+The principal author was, of course, Daniel H. Burnham, who thus attempted to apply the lessons he learned as chief organizer of the 1893 World's Columbian exposition, a bold attempt to realize in an actual city the ideals of civic order, efficiency, and beauty expressed by the fairgrounds.

-Burnham’s plan was the ultimate expression of the cultural and civic boosterism tat had been going on since the great fire.
-It was the ideal version of Chicago’s reinvented self; having largely disappeared in the flames of 1871, the city sought to come back not as Chicago but as Paris.
+Burnham’s plan was the ultimate expression of the cultural and civic boosterism that had been going on since the Great Fire OF 1871.
+It was the ideal version of Chicago’s reinvented self; having largely disappeared in the flames, the city sought to come back not as Chicago but as Paris.
 Many of its prescriptions—neoclassical buildings with a uniform cornice line, for example—were taken from that city.

-Historians disagree about the merits of the ”Chicago Plan” of 1909, but no one disputes its ambition. the details of the plan have been much written about— broad new boulevards, a beltway road and park system around the city, the monumental, indeed massive civic buildings and plazas, the rationalized rail and water systems.
+Historians disagree about the merits of the ”Chicago Plan” of 1909, but no one disputes its ambition.
+It imagined a Chicago with broad new boulevards, a beltway road and park system around the city, monumental, indeed massive civic buildings and plazas, and the rationalized rail and water systems.

-Chicago has been patting itself on the back for a century because of its daring in adopting the Plan, but the city had been laggard in taking up nostrums that Burnham had been peddling for years.
+Chicago has been patting itself on the back for a century because of its daring in adopting the Plan, but Burnham had been peddling such nostrums for years.
 Before Chicago adopted its version of City Burnhamian, such plans had been adopted by Washington DC (1902), Cleveland (1903), Manila (1904), and San Francisco (1905).

-What is surprising however is not that all of wasn’t built but that any of it was built.
+What is surprising however is not that all of its schemes were not made real but that any of them were.
 Some $300 million worth was spent on such proposals as the North Michigan Avenue Bridge, which was finally opened in 1920.
 One of the proposed 3,000-foot piers into the lake off the Loop—now known as Navy Pier—was built.
-A string of landfill islands and peninsulas along the 8 miles connecting the former fair site at Jackson Park with Grant Park downtown was at least partially built; Northerly Island was born, to become in 1933–34 the site of the Century of Progress Exposition and later the site of Meigs Field.
+A string of landfill islands and peninsulas along the eight miles connecting the former fair site at Jackson Park with Grant Park downtown was at least partially built; Northerly Island was born, to become in 1933–34 the site of the Century of Progress Exposition and later the site of Meigs Field.

-The Depression brought low Chicagoland’s economy; happily, projects that the city could no longer afford to pay for—boulevards and bridges, public transportation and sewers—were done as part of New Deal public works spending.
+The Depression brought low Chicagoland’s economy; projects that the city could no longer afford to pay for—boulevards and bridges, public transportation and sewers—were completed only thanks to New Deal public works spending.
 Many of the city most familiar and most beloved landmarks owe to this intervention by Washington—Lincoln Park from Montrose Avenue (4400N) to Foster Avenue (5200N) (built in 1930–32) Lake Shore Drive between Belmont and Foster, the bridge that carries Lake Shore Drive over the Chicago River.